When you look at the projects that the Nazi government tackled, you cannot rid yourself of the feeling that they had a grandiosity fetish.

 Today, little remains of Germania.
 Most structures were bombed or razed by the Allies, but some of the lesser buildings which would have been pieces of the grand design remain.
 Among them is Hermann Göring’s Air Ministry, which was finished in 1935 and now serves as the home of the Ministry of Finance of the Federal Republic of Germany.
 Quite an ironic twist, I think.

-This story originally appeared in Gatehouse Gazette #20 (September 2011), p.
+This story first appeared in Gatehouse Gazette 20 (September 2011), p.
 19-20, with the headline “Hitler’s Nightmare Capital of the World”.